 These same people are going from specialist to nutritionist to doctor to naturopath, trying to find answers.
-They get allergy tested.
-Stress themselves out with endless food elimination diets.
-Invest HUGE $$$ on supplements.
-Rarely, the answers come.
-They “think” they find an answer, and feel a bit better, then, months later, they have a reaction to something else.
-And then the same time and money consuming insanity starts up again.
+They get allergy tested, stress themselves out with endless food elimination diets and invest HUGE $$$ on supplements.
+They rarely get answers.
+They ‘think’ they find an answer, and feel a bit better, then, months later, they have a reaction to something else.
+And then the same time and financial stress starts up again.

 They kinda go nutzoid and wonder: WILL I EVER BE NORMAL?

-The story above is a great example of the science called “psychoendoneuroimmulogy”, which is the study of psychological processes and the biochemical interactions that occur between the nervous and immune system.
+The story above is a great example of the science called psychoendoneuroimmunology, which is the study of psychological processes and the biochemical interactions that occur between the nervous and immune system.

-I have ZERO doubt that this person got better, and remains to improve, because they’re:
+I have ZERO doubt this person got better, and remains to improve, because they’re:

 learning how to better regulate their autonomic nervous system,